-- The exercise price of the options issued under those plans since 2003 is on average 49% below the current share price for those companies and 88% of the option tranches issued since 2003 are out-of-the-money.
+- The options issued under those plans since 2003 are on average 48% out-of-the-money and 88% of the option tranches issued since 2003 are out-of-the-money.

-- Only 26% have performance rights plans (10% have only performance rights plans and 16% have both employee option plans and performance rights plans).
-See below for a discussion of the difference between an option scheme and a performance rights scheme.
+- Only 30% have performance rights plans (14% have only performance rights plans and 16% have both employee option plans and performance rights plans).

-Our sample of Small Ordinaries companies shows that the reliance on option schemes rather than performance rights schemes could have an adverse impact on the ability to retain and motivate key employees.
-A more detailed outline of this survey is available from our website, including information on the methodology and limitations of the survey.
+A more detailed outline of this survey is available from our website information on the methodology and limitations of the survey.